Anuj2799/searchbar_animation/README.md

 - The elevation of the button can be set from this parameter.

 #### inputFormatters:
-- InputFormatters helps us to set the RegExp to the textFormField.
+- InputFormatters helps us to set the RegExp to the textFormField od search box.

 ## Guideline for contributors
 Contribution towards our repository is always welcome, we request contributors to create a pull request to the development branch only